alexanderliu-creator/pku-recruitment-bigdata-analysis/README.md

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/big-data-europe/Lobby)

-# Changes

-Version 2.0.0 introduces uses wait_for_it script for the cluster startup

-# Hadoop Docker
+# Hadoop Docker with Spark

-## Supported Hadoop Versions
-See repository branches for supported hadoop versions
+My attempt to have a Docker environment with Hadoop and Spark.

 ## Quick Start

-To deploy an example HDFS cluster, run:
+To deploy an the HDFS cluster, run:
 ```
   docker-compose up
 ```